Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-sub-organizations.md

 ![New Menu](/_images/docbits/Settings/Sub Organizations/image_4_new_menu.png)

-3. Enter the details of the sub organization you want to create, the name and description, then click on the `SAVE` button.
-You should then find your newly created sub organization at the bottom of the list of existing sub organizations.
+3. Enter the details of the sub-organization you want to create, the name and description, then click on the `SAVE` button.
+You should then find your newly created sub-organization at the bottom of the list of existing sub-organizations.